-You also need to consider if the product or service will work in your intended market.
-Market research (both online and offline) plays an important role here — make sure there is a demand for your product that justifies the export cost.
+You must also consider if the product or service will work in your intended market.
+Market research (both online and offline) plays an important role here — ensuring demand for your product justifies the export cost.

 Risks of entering new markets